Dragory/modmailbot-community-resources/GCP guide V1.1.md

 If you are having issues with anything in this guide and you've tried to help yourself, then I am in [Dragory's discord server](https://discord.gg/vRuhG9R) (mesub#0556).
 I may not be online when you post your question though.

 Additonally, if you've got any suggestions on how to improve the guide then please feel free to create an issue or find me in [Dragory's discord server](https://discord.gg/vRuhG9R).

+_This guide was last updated on the 14/7/2020._